comerc/meteor-autoform-typeahead/README.md

 ## Usage

-Specify "selectize" for the `type` attribute of any input.
+Specify "typeahead" for the `type` attribute of any input.
 This can be done in a number of ways:

 In the schema, which will then work with a `quickForm` or `afQuickFields`: